GrosseLab/NFWS/README.md

         "sampleB": ["S4_R1.fastq.gz", "S4_R2.fastq.gz" ]
     }

-Sample config and Snakefile s will be available in the repository soon as workflows.
+Sample config and Snakefile s are available in the repository as workflows.

 ## Release-Numbering conventions

     v0.1p1
      │ │ └─ Patch level: the results are the same but visualization │ │        might have changed
      │ └─── Minor version level: the results might have changed due to │          bug fixes or exchange of parameters, software, etc.
-     └───── Major version level: new entire workflows are available, results of exitsing workflows might have changed
+     └───── Major version level: restructuring of naming schema, new entire workflows may be available, results of exitsing workflows might have changed